-On gaining NVQ Level 2, healthcare assistants often take on extra responsibilities.
-On gaining NVQ Level 3, they meet the minimum requirements to train as a nurse.
+On gaining NVQ Level 3 - they meet the minimum requirements to train as a nurse.

 Assistants with experience may be able to study part time for a foundation degree in a relevant subject, such as health and social care.
 This could pave the way to train in nursing or another healthcare profession.

 There are also increasing opportunities to work as an assistant practitioner.
 These jobs involve more complex duties within specialist healthcare teams, eg in diabetes, mental health or district nursing.
 With experience and relevant qualifications, they may then be able to train for a profession in the field.